sriboinapalli/Spotify-Playlist-Recommender/README.md

 # Spotify-Playlist-Recommender
-Spotify Playlist Recommender is a Machine Learning Project that takes the Track Id's of songs on Spotify and predicts the playlist in which the song would most likely be added.
+Spotify Playlist Recommender is a Machine Learning and Data Analysis Project that attempts to gain as much insight from a user's Spotify playlists.
+With this project I will attempt to answer questions such as, "Are the statistics that you see on Spotify.me indicative of the content of your playlists".
-This recommender takes into account all of Spotify's audio analysis metrics as well as the song's Artist and Popularity in order to properly classify the playlist that would best fit a given song.
+In the Data folder, you will be able to see the csv file that I used for data analysis, as well the Python Program that I used to access said data from the Spotify Web API.
+In the Analysis and Machine Learning Folder, you will see what I have done with the data in terms of what questions I have answered and how I've utilized Machine Learning techniques to predict whether a song would belong to one playlist or another.